Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.

 Some routers come with built-in VPN support.
-The router connects to the VPN, and all devices on your network that connect to the internet through the router automatically connect through the VPN.
-This is useful if you have to connect to a business network or if you just want to route all your online traffic through a VPN for privacy.
+The router connects your VPN, and all devices on the network that connects through the router will automatically connect to the VPN.
+This is useful if you have to connect to a business network or if you want to route all your online traffic through a VPN for privacy.

-If you’re looking for a router with a VPN client, consider taking a look at the Asus AX6000 (RT-AX88U), our top router pick overall.
+If you’re looking for a router with a VPN client, consider looking at the Asus AX6000 (RT-AX88U), our top router pick overall.
 It includes built-in support for connecting to VPNs as well as modern Wi-Fi 6 technology.
-You can download OpenVPN configuration files and upload them in the router’s interface to configure the VPN client.
+You can download OpenVPN configuration files and upload them to the router’s interface to configure the VPN client.